digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 We are going to:

-#. create a new ``TOKEN`` instrument
+#. create a new ``TOKEN``
+   :ref:`instrument <type-daml-finance-interface-instrument-token-instrument-instrument-4350>`
-#. credit a token holding to Alice’s account
+#. credit a ``TOKEN`` holding to Alice’s account
-#. setup a delivery-vs-payment (DvP) transaction to give Alice's token holding to Bob in exchange
+#. setup a delivery-vs-payment (DvP) transaction to give Alice's ``TOKEN`` holding to Bob in exchange
    for a ``USD`` holding
 #. settle this transaction atomically

-This example builds on the previous :doc:`Transfer <transfer>` tutorial script such that the same accounts and existing holdings can be used.
+This example builds on the previous :doc:`Transfer <transfer>` tutorial script in the sense that the same accounts and the existing holdings are used.

 Overview of the Process
 ***********************

-We first give a quick outline of the settlement process.
+We first give a quick outline of the settlement process:

 +--------------------+-----------------------------------------------------------------------------+
 | 1.
 Define steps to | Two (or more) parties need to first agree on a set of                       |